Originally published June 17, 2022

 Thank the Harappan traders for cakes and pizzas

 Agricultural merchants grew and traded produce such as barley, wheat, sesamum, grams, beans, and other pulses.
-People enjoyed a variety of foods and experimented with cooking methods and techniques.
-Archaeologists have discovered underground and overground circular pits —ovens — covered with silt and plastered with lime.
+People experimented with cooking methods and techniques.
+Archaeologists have discovered underground and overground circular pits, ovens, covered with silt and plastered with lime.
 The Harappans knew how to make bread.
+Their culinary contributions, like those of today’s small food businesses, shaped regional cultures and contributed to well-being and local identity.

 Ancient Greece (800–480 BC)